A product liability crash course for retailers

 You may have heard about IKEA’s recall of chests and drawers that had the unfortunate tendency to topple over if not anchored to the wall.
 And, let’s be honest, how many of us are anchoring our dressers to the wall?

 Let’s say your store sells dressers similar to the ones included in the IKEA recall, made by a company called Swedish Fürnitüre.
 A child trying to get the top drawer open accidentally pulls the Swedish Fürnitüre dresser down on himself, breaking both his legs and fracturing a rib.
-He’s going to be fine, but his parents sue both Swedish Fürnitüre for designing a product prone to tipping over and your store for selling it.
+His parents sue both Swedish Fürnitüre for designing a product prone to tipping over and your store for selling it.
 The parents are seeking the cost of their son’s medical bills and damages for pain and suffering to the tune of $1 million.

 How can product liability insurance protect my business?